This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Focusing specifically on data protection, the European legislator introduced a specific layer of protection for children’s privacy under the GDPR, by requiring parental consent for processing involving personal data of children under the age of 16 - or at least 13, at the Member state’s discretion.

-This requires gaming actors to:
+This requires games actors to:

 1. verify user’s age in order to determine whether parent’s consent is required;